-Element Construction - also known as prefab construction (or also called modular construction), when walls, ceilings, and roofs are produced in separate sections in the factory with all or some external and internal layers.
+Element Construction - also known as prefab construction (also called modular construction), when walls, ceilings, and roofs are produced in separate sections in the factory with all or some external and internal layers.
 The windows are installed in the factory.
 And these sections are loaded into the trailers for delivery to the building site, where they are unloaded by a crane and placed on the foundation, and connected together like a puzzle.
 The electricity and plumbing are done on-site after the house is watertight.
 And the internal works such as plasterboard and the rest begin.
-Due to the size of the trailer the sections are designed to be no longer than 13 m and no higher than 3 m, also not heavier than 2 tones to allow for standard crane lifting.
+Due to the size of the trailer, the sections are designed to be no longer than 13 m and no higher than 3 m, and also not heavier than 2 tons to allow for standard crane lifting.

 What are the advantages of modular and element constructions?